RubixML/ML/CONTRIBUTING.md

 $ composer fix
 ```

-### Class Organization
-For any new class, include a class header that contains a title, a short description of what the class does, any references, and the author and package name.
-If you are making changes to an existing class, you may add your name to the author list under the last entry if you want.
-Organization should flow in the following order from the top of the class to the bottom - namespace declaration, class imports, function imports, constant imports, class definition, traits, class constants, properties, static methods, constructor, regular methods, methods that implement a standard PHP interface, and finally, any other magic methods.

 ### Mutability
-Objects implemented in Rubix ML have a mutability policy of *generally* immutable which means properties are protected and state must be modified only through a well-defined public API.
+Objects implemented in Rubix ML have a mutability policy of *generally* immutable which means properties are private or protected and state must be mutated only through a well-defined public API.

 ### Anonymous Classes and Functions
 Due to a limitation in PHP that requires objects and functions to be named in order to be unserialized and since the library relies on serialization for persistence, we do not use anonymous classes or functions in our codebase.
 Instead, create a named class or function.

 ## Benchmarks
 Performance can be critical for some machine learning projects.
-Not only that, waiting sucks in general.
-To ensure that our users have the best user experience, we benchmark every learner and use the information as a baseline to make optimizations.
-When contributing a new learner to Rubix ML, include a benchmark.
+To ensure that our users have the best experience, we benchmark every learner and use the information as a baseline to make optimizations.
+When contributing a new learner to Rubix ML, please include a benchmark.

 To run the benchmarking suite:
 ```sh